grantt/six_lessons_in_react/README.md

 # Six Weeks of React
 Six week collaborative learning course in React JS

+# Prerequisites
+For these lessons, I am assuming the user has a novice or greater understanding of HTML, Javascript, CSS, browser rendering, and the request-response process.

 # Syllabus

 ## Week 0 - Introduction, JSX, and Virtual DOM